Just another tale of severe bugs on a private program.

 Got the Metadata of the aws cloud of the company.
 I successfully chained an open redirect, SSRF and metadata endpoint to obtain aws metadata.

 I now had access to the entire cloud.
 With no delay, I reported it the company and they fixed it in like 4 hours.
 I was awarded a bounty amount of 40k INR ( 551 approx ).
-So that was the highest they can pay (550 $ for a guy who obtained entire cloud access ).
+So that was the highest they can pay.

 Fine, I enjoyed the bounty very much, since it is the highest I ever got.
 Thank you private company.
 Also, then I decided that I should find the bugs like them.
 They are really satisfying.